ESIPFed/esdswg-cmiti/README.md

-# esdswg-cmiti
+# NASA ESDSWG Collaboration Methods in Technology Infusion (CMITI)
-NASA Earth Science Data Systems Working Group's (ESDSWG) Collaboration Methods in Technology Infusion (CMITI)
+About: